BLF GT (giga thrower) review, made by Lumintop

 The parasitic drain is ~250 μA with the light turned on, and ~150 μA without.

-The button however they used is BLACK, so the backlight is really hard to see!
-Wonder why that is.
+Unfortunately the button they used is BLACK, so the backlighting on the switch is really hard to see!
+One can only wonder why they chose black..

 The momentary on only works when you tap 5 times while in the ramping mode.
 It is not accessible while being in any “mode sets”.
 It seems like you are only able to get out of this mode when doing a complete turn-off, like turning the battery carrier.